 Food Culture Chefs is The Cookbook Project’s elementary school education program.
-Educators will receive this curriculum when they enroll in the Food Culture Chefs add-on course after completing the Food Literacy Education Training course.
-This program has been tailored for a younger audience in grades 3rd – 5th, which corresponds to ages 8 – 11, although the content could be scaled up.
+This program has been tailored for a younger audience in grades 3 – 5, which corresponds to ages 8 – 11.
 Overall, this program focuses on giving young people a safe and supportive space for learning basic cooking skills, understanding nutrition through food culture, and figuring out how to read food labels.

 Through the Food Culture Chefs program, participants will be able to do the following:

 - Define the concept of ‘food culture’ and develop an understanding of the role of food culture traditions.

 - Learn about and be able to identify ‘real’ vs. ‘fake’ ingredients.

 - Learn to understand the benefits different types of fruits and vegetables and be able to identify them.